Ex-NFL player Kellen Winslow II gets 14 years for rapes

-The 37-year-old son of San Diego Chargers Hall of Fame receiver Kellen Winslow appeared via videoconference at the hearing in San Diego Superior Court in Vista, a city north of San Diego.
+The 37-year-old son of San Diego Chargers Hall of Fame tight end Kellen Winslow appeared via videoconference at the hearing in San Diego Superior Court in Vista, a city north of San Diego.
 He declined to comment before his sentence, saying his lawyers had advised him not to speak.

-”In the future, I do plan to tell my story,” said the former Cleveland Browns star, once the highest-paid tight ends in the NFL.
+“In the future, I do plan to tell my story,” said the former Cleveland Browns star, once the highest-paid tight end in the NFL.

+San Diego County Superior Court Judge Blaine Bowman said Winslow can only be described in “two words and that is a sexual predator.”

-Bowman called them ”brazen” crimes.
+Bowman called them “brazen” crimes.
 He noted that Winslow continued to prey on women even after his first arrest.
 He performed a lewd act in front of a 77-year-old woman at a gym while hiding his GPS monitoring ankle bracelet with a towel.
-He also exposed himself during that time to a 57-year-old neighbor who was gardening.
+He also exposed himself to a 57-year-old neighbor who was gardening despite having a bike app that gave his location at the time.

 “The vulnerability of the victims was no accident,” Bowman said.
 “It was the type of victim that you sought out yourself because you felt that perhaps they wouldn’t report the crime” or “wouldn’t be deemed credible by the jurors.”